Curriculum and Instruction (CI)

 CI 4343.
 Instructional Strategies for the Secondary Teacher.

 This course focuses on research-based instructional strategies to engage diverse secondary student populations in rigorous and relevant learning.
 Preservice teachers develop instructional decision-making skills by creating, implementing, and reflecting on lesson plans that integrate technology and assessment of learning.
-Prerequisite: A minimum 2.75 overall GPA.
+Prerequisite: CI 2310 and CI 3325 and CI 4332 all with a grade of "C" or better.

 CI 4345.
 Teaching Mathematics to Diverse Children in Early Childhood through 2nd Grade Classrooms.

 This course provides opportunities to develop knowledge and skills to elicit, understand, and extend children’s thinking from early childhood to second grade.
 Through directed field experiences, students will participate in problem-solving and assessment practices that support inclusive, culturally sustaining mathematics teaching to racially, linguistically, and socioeconomically diverse children.
-Prerequisite: A minimum 2.75 Overall GPA; MATH 2311 and ECE 4300 and ECE 4301 all with grades of "C" or better.
+Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and MATH 2311 with grade of "C" or better.
+Corequisite: ECE 4310 or ECE 3610 or BILG 3332 or BILG 4325 with a grade of a "D" or better.

 CI 4350.
 Teaching Mathematics to Diverse Children in 3rd - 6th Grade Classrooms.

 This course focuses on understanding and using children’s mathematical thinking to inform teaching in third to sixth grade.
 Through directed field experiences, students will participate in problem-solving and assessment practices that support inclusive, culturally sustaining mathematics teaching to racially, linguistically, and socioeconomically diverse children.
-Prerequisite: MATH 2311 and CI 4345 both with grades of "C" or better and a minimum 2.75 Overall GPA.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and CI 4345 with grade of "C" or better and Departmental Approval.

 Grade Mode: Standard Letter